 Exciting times!

-Now for the recent news about Trump wanting to eliminate the income tax.
+Now for the recent news about Trump wanting to eliminate the income tax, which is likely a moot point, as the government will likely be collapsed before this could be implemented.

 By Giulia Carbonaro at Newsweek.com